xiaolin-ninja/InfantIncubatorSimulator/Readme.md

 The final deliverables for this project could be either one of these:

+**Note: You are allowed to do this project individually or with another Security Engineer**

 ## Option 1 - Vulnerability Patching

 **Part 1.1 - Identify Vulnerabilities and Testcases**